iai-group/UserSimCRS/README.md

 The recommended version of Python is 3.9.
 The easiest way to install UserSimCRS and all of its dependencies is by using pip:

 ```shell
 python -m pip install -r requirements/requirements.txt
 ```

 To work on the documentation you also need to install other dependencies:

 ```shell
 python -m pip install -r requirements/docs_requirements.txt
 ```

 ## Usage

-A YAML configuration file is necessary to start the MovieBot, see [default configuration](config/default/config_default.yaml) as example.
+A YAML configuration file is necessary to start the MovieBot; see [default configuration](config/default/config_default.yaml) for an example.
 Run the following command to start the simulation:

 ```shell
 python -m usersimcrs.run_simulation -c <path_to_config.yaml>
 ```

 ### Example

-This example shows how to run simulation using the default configuration and the [IAI MovieBot](https://github.com/iai-group/MovieBot).
+This example shows how to run simulation using the default configuration and the [IAI MovieBot](https://github.com/iai-group/MovieBot) as the conversational agent.

 1. Start IAI MovieBot locally